GLBRC/delila/README.md

     After exiting the Delila-PY Docker image, the results file will be placed on your local computer, in the `mywork` directory.

+NOTE:  Delila has an option to add a [sine wave](https://alum.mit.edu/www/toms/delila/makelogo.html) onto the final logo to simulate the DNA major and minor grooves.
+This involves changing the wave file.
+You can add a wave file to a directory and Delila-PY will use that instead of the default wave file to add a sine wave onto the motif.
+Please see the [makelogo site](https://alum.mit.edu/www/toms/delila/makelogo.html) for more information on how to make this file.

 Delila-PY Scripts
 -----------